nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

   - Pros: Usage would be easier for new users.
   - Cons: Slower to input for experienced users.

-Therefore our group chose to implement both ways.
+Therefor our group chose to implement both ways.

 ## [Proposed] List feature